How to Draw Pet Portraits for Money and Start a Business

 This will show you how to rescue your references: How to Plan and Compose Your Art: A Guide for Beginners

-How to Approach and Draw a Pet Portrait Commission
+How to Approach a Pet Portrait Commission

-I’m not going to cover drawing techniques in this post, it needs a post all to itself, and anyway I’m assuming you’re already proficient in drawing.
+I’m not going to cover drawing techniques in this post, it needs a post all to itself, and anyway, I’m assuming you’re already proficient in drawing.
 This is how I approach pet portraits and other commission work.

 When I’m sent a digital file or given a physical photograph, I always make the file into a physical photo.
 I find it easier to reference things than an image on a screen.
 Then I enlarge some photocopies roughly to the size that I want to draw them.